bracesoftware/DETUtils-Old/README.md

 # SA:MP-DET Utilities | Information
 Hi!
 Welcome to *SA:MP-DET Utilities* "read me" file.
+In general, *samp-detutils* contain libraries that have in-game visible effects.
 Below, you can find information about each library:
 # a_commands
 SA:MP Commands - a "built-in" fast and easy way to create commands.